jonpontet/hide-admin-notices/README.txt

 2. Activate this plugin and you will tidy-up the mess!

 == Changelog ==

+= 2.0.0 =
+* Major rewrite!
+* Prevent the flash of notices appearing on page load.
+* Prevent notices that are "hidden" by default from being shown in the Hide Admin Notices panel.
+* Hide the "Show Notices" tab when other Screen Options tabs are open.
+* Stop hiding plugin update messages on the Plugins page.
+* Stop hiding bulk action and plugin deactivated notices on Plugins page.
+* Stop hiding notices such as "New user created".
+* Add a settings page to report issues with specific plugins.
+* Add a background and border to the panel like Screen Options.

 = 1.2.3 =
 * WP 6.4 compatibility